Boarding Houses are a form of residential accommodation provided as affordable housing in perpetuity for low income households.

 Under the Housing SEPP, Boarding Houses must:

-A density bonus of 25% applies to boarding houses, increasing the floor space ratio allowable for the site.
+A density bonus of 25% may apply to boarding houses, increasing the floor space ratio allowable for the site.

 While they are similar in their built form, Boarding Houses must provide affordable housing in perpetuity and be managed by registered community housing providers (CHPs).